nshekar/succinct-for-colloquy/README.md

 ![Screenshot](Dark.png)

-Note: Because of the plethora of colors possible for nicknames, some may not look right on some of the themes.
+Note: Because of the plethora of colors possible for nicknames, some may not look right on certain themes.
 It's a work in progress, I'm still going through and changing them to fit each one just right.

 Download & Install Instructions: